To find a location to receive a vaccine near you, please visit www.vaxfinder.mass.gov.

 A: We are currently using the Moderna, Pfizer, and Johnson & Johnson vaccine.
-If you are an eligible minor (16 or 17 years of age), and wish to schedule a vaccination appointment at a scheduled Pfizer clinic, please read and complete the Pfizer Minor Consent Form and bring it to your scheduled appointment.
+If you are an eligible minor (12-17 years of age), and wish to schedule a vaccination appointment at a scheduled Pfizer clinic, please read and complete the Pfizer Minor Consent Form and bring it to your scheduled appointment.

 Moderna Vaccine Information Packet